decal/githose/doc/FAQ.md

 8. What if I can't install the GNU Bourne Again Shell, i.e. `bash`?

-  * Sorry, but in this case you're SOL!
+  * Sorry, but in this case you're just [SOL](http://www.urbandictionary.com/define.php?term=SOL "Urban Dictionary definition of SOL")!

 9. How come I'm seeing escape characters instead of ANSI colors?!